Beauty

 Beach recommends shaving no more than once a week.
 “This will help avoid reactionary papules and ingrown hairs,” she says.
 She also cautions against using a razor on skin that is already irritated or broken.

-Here’s how to get the best shave of your life.
+Here are seven steps to getting the best shave of your life.

 Shave at the end of your shower.
 Wash and exfoliate the skin first, as it will unclog pores and soften hair follicles.